GURPREETSINGHMULTANI/Color-Project/README.md

 React Colors is also the first application I used with git and github.
 I learned how to use git and github and the importance of commiting after adding each new feature.
 When troubleshooting or adding new features, there were multiple instances where I had to revert back to older commits or use rebase to delete commits.
 This allowed me more freedom when testing out new features because even if I made mistakes, I could reset my application back to an older version.

-At the end of the day, the technologies implemented in this project are React, React-Router 5.2, Emoji-Mart, Chroma Js, Material-UI, React-Sortable-HOC, React-Color and a significant amount of VanillaJS, JSX, JSS, and CSS.
+At the end of the day, the technologies implemented in this project are React, React-Router 5.2, Emoji-Mart, Chroma Js, Material-UI, React-Sortable-HOC, React-Transition-Group and a significant amount of VanillaJS, JSX, JSS, and CSS.
 I chose to use the create-react-app boilerplate to minimize initial setup and invest more time in diving into weird technological rabbit holes.
 In the next iteration I plan on handrolling a webpack.config.js file to more fully understand the build process.

 ## License